jakegrigsby/daze/README.md

 It's easy to mix and match components of each algorithm.
 There are five main categories of 'pieces':

 1) __Preprocessing Functions__:
 A modification to the input tensor before each training iteration.
-Used in Denoising Autoencoders as well as many data augmentation techniques.
+Used in Denoising Autoencoders and in image augmentation pipelines.
 These are found in `preprocessing.py`
 2) __Foward Passes__:
 The model's computation graph - how it maps inputs to outputs.
 For example, autoencoders perform a straightforward NN inference pass while VAEs create a distribution from the latent vector and sample from it.
 These are found in `forward_pass.py`
 3) __Loss Functions__: